1855 Camden & Amboy rail accident: Safety improvements

 This accident, as well as the Great Train Wreck of 1856 were instrumental cases in improving rail safety.
-Train companies and rail lines began expanded train lines to be dual track systems that were parallel to each other to prevent single-line collisions.
+Train companies and rail lines began expanding their fixed plant to double-track railroad systems, in which opposite-direction trains typically traveled on different tracks.
 Automatic Train Stop (ATS) systems would also be implemented 25 years later to help prevent further collisions.